-Michael Gariepy, a 34-year-old resident of Sanford, Florida, decided to stay home to raise his son when he was laid off several years ago and took a less appealing job in customer service, shortly before his wife was due to give birth.
+Michael Gariepy, a 34-year-old resident of Sanford, Florida, decided to stay home to raise his son after he was laid off several years ago and took a less appealing job in customer service, shortly before his wife was due to give birth.

 "It didn’t make sense to have someone else raise our child when we could cut back on our expenses and ... get to raise our child," said Gariepy, who decided to return to school at night.

 As he considers returning to the work force now that his son is 21 months old, Gariepy faces the question of whether he will be able to earn enough to cover child care expenses and commuting costs and still justify the change for his family.

 "The salary I was making, when you account for daycare and gas and lunch all the things associated with traveling to work and having a child, it boiled down to about $100 to $200 a week," Gariepy said.

 The Pew report showed that the biggest share of stay-at-home fathers, or 35 percent, was out of the workforce due to illness or disability.
 That percentage was far below the 56 percent share in 1989.